subz390/ebaytotalprice-userscript/README.md

 ## Known Issues

 * Due to the number of sites and pages across the eBay empire, expect there to be pages where the script doesn't find the prices to add up.
-I'll keep updating the script as I personally use it, however if you find any pages that could do with adding then just let me know.
+* For the above reason `eBay Total Auction Price` script comes with no guarantee that it'll catch every single instance of a total price.
+* However, if you find a page that needs updating then create a new issue including a link and a short description so that I can investigate further.

 ## Install Options